Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 And everybody accepts that this kind of partial implementation is the best that they can get.

-So the Palestinians stop getting regularly bombed, and there is some aid, but there is no reconstruction and all of that fancy stuff about a Gaza Riviera and building economic zones in Gaza and solving this uh issue permanently, that sort of gets kicked into long grass.
+So the Palestinians stop getting regularly bombed and there is some aid, but there is no reconstruction and all of that fancy stuff about a Gaza Riviera and building economic zones in Gaza and solving this issue permanently.

-So f the the only way this can be policed is international forces with a very real aggressive mandate that applies to both sides.
+So the only way this can be policed is international forces with a very real aggressive mandate that applies to both sides.

 And for the Palestinians, if you stop us fighting, Israel will attack you, which is what they did to the Jordanians and what they did to the Lebanese.

-So they they attack Jordan and Lebanon when the state in both of these countries tried to say, look, you can't just be running a mock doing your own insurgency thing while we're in control.
+So they attacked Jordan and Lebanon when the state in both of these countries tried to say, look, you can't just be running a mock doing your own insurgency thing while we're in control.

-So it's it it it doesn't really function the way Trump imagines it.
+So it doesn't really function the way Trump imagines it.

-Because there's so there's far too many countries in the UN that would veto such a thing.
+Because there's far too many countries in the UN that would veto such a thing.

-So that's so that's not gonna it's just not gonna happen.
+So that's not going to, it's just not going to happen.

-And per perhaps Tony Blair can bring them all back to the table.
+And perhaps Tony Blair can bring them all back to the table.

 Yeah, will Tony Blair ever get to be the viceroy of the Gaza Strip?

-Maybe he th maybe Tony Blair is the secret to peace in the Middle East after destabilizing it so much in the first place.
+Maybe Tony Blair is the secret to peace in the Middle East after destabilizing it so much in the first place.

 There's not really any other way to read that statement.